skip to content

 Seminars & classes

-Attendance at Sectional PhD training seminars is compulsory for those in years one through three.
+Attendance at Departmental PhD training seminars is compulsory for those in years one through three.
 There are generally two per term in the first (Michaelmas) and second (Lent) terms, lasting approximately 90 minutes.

-Research students are expected to attend weekly research seminars and discussion groups in their research group.
+Research students are expected to attend research seminars and discussion groups in their research area.
 They may also attend other relevant research seminars offered by Linguistics or other language science departments in Cambridge.

 Research students must also attend training in research skills.
-These are offered by Sectional PhD training seminars and the University's Researcher Development Programme.
+These are offered by Departmental PhD training seminars and the University's Researcher Development Programme.

 Lectures